-When it comes to maximising claim payouts and savings, the zero depreciation add-on in car insurance works like a charm.
+When it comes to maximising claim payouts and savings, the zero depreciation add-on in car insurance can play a significant role.
 Under the standard standalone OD or comprehensive car insurance, your insurance claims suffer a deduction of the depreciation rates of the damaged part.
-However, with the zero depreciation added in, you can ensure 100% payout during claim settlements, meaning that the depreciation rate will be 0%, even if your car is old.
+However, with the zero depreciation added in, this deduction is removed.
+You receive a 100% payout during claim settlements, meaning that the depreciation rate will be 0%, even if your car is old.

-Suppose your car meets with an accident where its bumper gets damaged.
-The repair cost for the bumper is estimated at ₹ 7,000.
-So, when you file a claim, we will offer a payout of ₹ 2500 after factoring in the ₹ 1,000 standard deductible and 50% depreciation on plastic parts.
-This means you will have to cover the remaining ₹ 4500 bill from your own pocket.
+Suppose your car meets with an accident in which its bumper gets damaged.
+The repair cost for the bumper is estimated at ₹7,000.
+So, when you file a claim, we will offer a payout of ₹2,500 after factoring in the ₹1,000 standard deductible and 50% depreciation on plastic parts.
+This means you will have to pay the remaining ₹4,500 out of your own pocket.

-Now, suppose your car meets with an accident that damages its bumper, but this time you have zero depreciation add-on cover.
-So, if the bumper repair cost is estimated at ₹ 7,000, we will pay a claim amount of ₹ 6,000 after factoring in only the standard deductible of ₹ 1,000.
-The 50% depreciation rate on the car’s plastic parts will not be applicable in this case.
-This means your out-of-pocket expense will be reduced and your savings will be maximised.
+Now imagine the same accident, but this time your policy includes the zero depreciation add-on.
+So, if the bumper repair cost is estimated at ₹7,000, we will pay a claim amount of ₹6,000, factoring only the standard deductible of ₹1,000.
+The 50% depreciation rate on the car’s plastic parts will not be applicable in this case, significantly reducing your out-of-pocket expense and maximising your savings.

 At the time of claim settlements under the standard policy, the insurer makes the claim payout based on the fixed depreciation rates of the said vehicle parts/components.
 The rate of depreciation of these car parts is decided by the Insurance Regulatory and Development Authority of India (IRDAI) each year.
 The following tables highlight the current depreciation rates of cars and various car components;